d2s/Documentation/_posts/2018-04-10-Changelog.md

 I have installed [MacOSX 10.14 Mojave beta](/Mojave) for test and compiling RsyncOSX with Xcode 10 beta.
 The Dark Mode of MacOSX Mojave is quite exiting.

-## Issue with the menu app (RsyncOSXsched)

-The current version of menu app (RsyncOSXsched.dmg) does not execute tasks after the Mac is awake from sleep (/Sleep), see [issue](https://github.com/rsyncOSX/RsyncOSX/issues/748).
-A fix is applied and uploaded in [release candidate](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.3.8rc).
-There is also a few minor fixes in the RsyncOSX as well.

 ## Plan for release version 5.4.x

 There are some enhancements which are planned for release sometime after summer and **after** the next version 5.3.9.